 • Accompaniment in the decision

-Therefore, the process of buy home It must adapt to the real objective of the buyer, not to the type of property.
+That's why, the process of buy home must adapt to the buyer's real objective, not to the type of property.

-There is no better option, there is a right option
+There is no better option, there is a correct option

-Investing for profitability and buying for enjoyment do not compete with each other.
-They are different decisions, equally valid, but requiring completely different approaches.
+Investing for profitability and buying to enjoy do not compete with each other.
+They are different decisions, equally valid, but they require completely different approaches.

 The important thing is: